fuzzylogicxx/fuzzylogic/posts/holiday-to-provence-july-2022.md

 Hotel Montmirail in Vacqueyras.

-Wine in the heart of the countryside at [Domaine Mathiflo](https://domaine-mathiflo.com/).
+Beautiful local wine at [Domaine Mathiflo](https://domaine-mathiflo.com/) in Suzette (right in the heart of the countryside).

 Les Ramparts in Venasque – incredible nighttime view over the mountains